asmaa-sherif/Vacation-Tracking-System/README.md

     // Step 2: Check for sufficient vacation balance after the new dates balance = CheckVacationBalance(currentRequest.employeeID, currentRequest.categoryID)
-    IF balance < CalculateDays(newStartDate, newEndDate) THEN
+    IF balance < CalculateDays(request.newStartDate, request.newEndDate) THEN
         RETURN "Error: Insufficient balance"
     END IF